BenjaminSivac/Projects_2022/DataWithDanny/FreshSegments/Fresh_Segments.md

 their composition and ranking values?
 What sort of products or services should we show to these customers and what should we avoid?**

+The interest id’s are in order: ‘Tv Junkies’, ‘Techies’, ‘Entertainment Industry Decision Makers’, ‘Android Fans’, and ‘Blackbuster Movie Fans’.

-Highly seasonal variation, and a big reliance on new products and shows to engage them.
+As for my observations; There’s a High variation by seasons, and a big reliance on new products and shows to engage them.
 I believe new flagship phones do release in July, and hype for seasonal tv shows peak for their finales in late july, resulting in a following drought before the next season begins.

 ## D. Index Analysis